wordaligned/advent-of-code/README.md

     lights[x,y]

-The syntax is nice, but what actually happens is that the indices, x and y, are concatenated with a subscript between them.
+The syntax is nice, but what actually happens is that the indices, x and y, are concatenated with a separator between them.
 Awk is highly dynamic.
 Scoping can be surprising.
 Variables come into being as needed and zero initialised.
 Split long lines using an escape character `\` -- parenthesising won't do.